BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 In order to get access to add public content:

-1. Go to Burendo slack and join the `#cop-engineering` channel
+1. Go to Burendo slack and join the `#practice-engineering` channel
 1. Put a shout out with a `@here` for access to contribute to the **public** section of the Handbook and include your GitHub username
-1. One of the engineering CoP will pick this up and let you know when done
+1. One of the engineering practice will pick this up and let you know when done
 1. You will get an email invitation to the email associated with your GitHub user - make sure to accept this invitation

 > *Note*: Once you have access to contribute to the public content, it stays with you while at Burendo, you do **not** need to request public contributor access every time